vanshikasarawgi-gif/snake-game/README.md

 # Snake Game 🐍
+Type: Beginner / Learning Project

-A simple Snake Game built in Python using the `turtle` module.
+A Snake Game built in Python using the `turtle` module.
 Guide the snake to eat food, grow longer, and avoid hitting the walls or yourself!

 ## Features